 ARTISTIC, HISTORICAL AND CULTURAL HERITAGE

-Committed to the social contribution and cultural development
+Commited to cultural development

 Patronage, supporting new forms of artistic expression and the restoration of cultural heritage are the main channels through which the Iberdrola group manifests its commitment to culture.
 The company is pursuing this commitment in a sustainable way by supporting initiatives and programmes oriented towards conserving and promoting cultural heritage, and through actions that foster and contribute to the dissemination of the creative force of contemporary culture.

 Iberdrola expresses its support for culture, art and society through: